 Breed-specific law FAQ :: Download PDF file

-Learn what encompasses a breed-specific law, the dog breeds that are most often targeted, how cities enforce these laws and answers to other frequently asked questions.
+Learn what encompasses breed-specific legislation (BSL), the dog breeds that are most often targeted, how cities enforce these laws and answers to other frequently asked questions.

 A breed-specific law is a type of dangerous dog law.
 It is defined as any ordinance or policy that pertains to a specific dog breed or breeds, but does not affect any others.
 Proponents of breed-specific laws seek to limit public exposure to dangerous dogs by regulating ownership of these breeds.
 The objective of breed-specific laws is to prevent future attacks before an occurrence.